andremann/SKG-IF/docs/source/index.rst

-SKG-IF documentation has been noved!
+SKG-IF documentation has been moved!
 ===================================

 .. warning::